vivekraj21/X-BLOGGER/README.md

 - Then run the application as Spring Boot App.
 - Once it starts,you can test your APIs on postman or swagger.
-- To test on swagger :
+- To test on swagger : Browse "http://localhost:8080/swagger-ui/index.html#/"

 ![swagger1](https://user-images.githubusercontent.com/103635442/234675599-ebcd1c43-4053-46bd-a66c-65ce9733ad0c.png)